zorael/kameloso/README.md

                 "crypto"
             ],

 Change them to look like this and the rest of this guide should work.
+This file will only be present after you've downloaded and tried to compile the project, with `dub`.

             "libs-posix": [
                 ":libssl.so.1.0.0",